Making the zeroth-order process fidelity independent of state preparation and measurement errors

 \subsection{Symmetric, informationally complete states}

-According to quantum theory, positive operator valued measures (POVM) must be used to perform measurements on quantum systems.
-A POVM is a set of $m$ positive semidefinite operators $\{E_i\}^{m}_{i = 1}$ that span Hilbert space $\mathcal{H}$ of dimension $d$ ($2^n$).
-Those operators must satisfy the requirement of their sum adding up to identity:
+Positive operator-valued measures (POVMs) mathematically describe measurements performed on quantum systems.
+A POVM consists of $w$ positive semidefinite operators $\{E_{i}\}_{i=1}^{w}$ that span a Hilbert space $\mathcal{H}$ of dimension $d=2^{n}$, where $n$ represents the number of qubits.
+These operators must satisfy the completeness relation, summing to the identity: $\sum_{i=1}^{w}E_{i}=I$.
+For an $n$-qubit system, the tensor product of Pauli operators, $P_{i}\in\{I,X,Y,Z\}^{\otimes n}$, typically serves as the set of POVMs.

-Therefore, for a single qubit, one can use the Pauli group as a set of POVMs $P_i \in \{I, X, Y, Z\}$, while for $n$ qubits, the set of POVMs will be the tensor product of the Pauli operators $P_i \in \{I, X, Y, Z \}^{\otimes n}.$ For $n = 1$ there is also another set of operators that can span a $d$-dimensional Hilbert space $\mathcal{H}$ with a minimal number of elements $d^2 = 4$.
-And these are the four SIC-states.
-However, these states are not like Pauli operators, which are mutually orthogonal, i.e. where $P_i \in \{X, Y, Z\}.$

-The inner products of the four SIC-states are equal to \cite{SIC} That is to say, no matter what the initial state is one can always project it onto the remaining three states with the same probability.
-This set of POVMs is called symmetric, informationally complete states POVM (SIC-POVM).
-For a single qubit, the four SIC-states can be defined as
+Alternatively, for a single qubit ($n=1$), a $d$-dimensional Hilbert space can be spanned by a minimal set of $d^{2}=4$ operators.
+These correspond to the four SIC-states.
+Unlike Pauli operators, which are mutually orthogonal, SIC-states possess uniform transitional probabilities of $|\langle\psi_{i}|\psi_{j}\rangle|^{2}=\frac{1}{d+1}$ for $i\neq j$.
+This geometric property ensures that any initial state projects onto the remaining three states with equal probability.
+This specific set of POVMs is known as a symmetric, informationally complete POVM (SIC-POVM).
+For a single qubit, the four SIC-states are explicitly defined as:

-On the Bloch sphere, the four SIC-states above form a regular tetrahedron.
-It is worth noting that the four SIC-states are a quantum state $2$-design \cite{Matteo2014ASI, 1523643}.
+On the Bloch sphere, these states map to the vertices of a regular tetrahedron and collectively constitute a quantum state 2-design \cite{Matteo2014ASI, 1523643}.